tatmanblue/ironbar/README.md

 The bootnode is responsible for delegating work to additional nodes as well as acting as the public endpoint to apps consuming `Iron Bar`.

-The remaining nodes will be responsible for blockchain management:  creating new chains, validating (ak proofs), and distributed storage of chains (distributed block chain ledger).
+The remaining nodes will be responsible for blockchain management:  creating new chains, validating , and distributed storage of chains (distributed block chain ledger).

 When a new block is created, the bootnode will randomly assign creation to 3+ nodes and randomly assign validation to one or more nodes.